Initialize and operate MuSHRs out-of-the-box autonomous navigation stack!

 rviz.
 See the workflow tutorial for more details.

-$ rosrun rviz rviz -d $MUSHR/mushr_utils/rviz/real.rviz
+$ rosrun rviz rviz -d $MUSHR/mushr_utils/rviz/default.rviz

 rviz with the